Meizhen2023/SARID/README.md

 | Transformer |       STFT       | 0.711 | 1.199 | 1.095 | 0.636 |

 This repository is designed to provide an open-source dataset for surveillance audio-based rainfall estimation, described in _《Towards Rainfall Intensity Estimation using Surveillance Audio: A Dataset and Baseline》_.
 This dataset is open-source under MIT license.
-More details about this dataset are available in our paper _《Towards Rainfall Intensity Estimation using Surveillance Audio: A Dataset and Baseline》_.
+More details about this dataset are available in our paper _《Estimating rainfall intensity based on surveillance audio and deep-learning》_.
 If you are benefited from this paper, please cite our paper as follows:

 ```
 @{